conan-io/docs/reference/conanfile/attributes.rst

 Will create a CMake target named ``myname::myname``.

 The property ``cmake_target_name`` accepts **complete** target names.
-That means that the name you set with this property will be the one that is added to the CMake generated files.
-So to translate the last example to the set_property model you should add the following declaration:
+That means that the name you set with this property will be the one added to the CMake generated files without appending any more information to it.
+To translate the last example to the set_property model you should add the following
+declaration:

 .. code-block:: python